-All CLN sites are expected to report their water consumption and the amount of water recycled and reused to Groups Corporate EHS department monthly, and to set annual targets aligned to CLN Group targets, in order that the effectiveness of the management approach can be monitored and assessed.
-The amount of water used is monitored directly by the Groups Board which has set the target of a reduction of 29% of water used by the Group by 31 December 2025.
+All CLN sites are expected to report their water consumption and the amount of water recycled and reused to the Group's Corporate EHS department monthly, and to set annual targets aligned to CLN Group targets, in order that the effectiveness of the management approach can be monitored and assessed.
+The amount of water used is monitored directly by the Groups Board which has set the target of a reduction of 15% of water used by the Group by 31 December 2030 compared to the base year of 2019.
 (GRI303-2).